TITLE:||Assistant/Associate Professor of Nursing|

 This is a full-time, tenure-track faculty position with a full teaching load each semester which will include both classroom and clinical hours.
 Although the current curriculum calls for primarily fall/spring semester courses in nursing, summer school teaching may also be required.
 Clinical responsibilities may require working evenings, nights, and weekends as needed due to clinical space availabilities.
 Flexibility is absolutely necessary as this program is currently in development.

-The ideal candidate for this position will be able to teach adult health nursing, foundations of nursing, health assessment, and professional nursing.
+The ideal candidate for this position will have clinical and teaching experience in family health nursing and/or critical care nursing.
 This candidate will be able to use conceptual, learning-based teaching strategies.
 The successful candidate will teach a full-time course load of nursing classes which will involve preparation of course materials, delivery of content, and evaluation of student learning.
 This candidate will be responsible for student clinical activities as well as classroom activities.
-The candidate will also be expected to participate in University activities, committees, and seminars as well as departmental meetings/activities.
+The candidate will also be expected to participate in university activities, committees, and seminars as well as departmental meetings/activities.

 The ideal candidate for this tenured faculty position will have the following characteristics and qualifications: